sbd-community/handbook/docs/resources/reference/glossary.md

 <dfn>IACS (Industrial Automation and Control Systems)</dfn>
 : The collection of personnel, hardware, and software that can affect or influence the safe, secure, and reliable operation of an industrial process.
 Also known as Operational Technology (OT).
 See the [IEC 62443 Overview](../../standards/iec62443-overview.md).

+<dfn>IoT (Internet of Things)</dfn>
+: The network of physical products that incorporate sensors, software, and connectivity to exchange data.
+While it can apply broadly, the term is often associated with consumer products (e.g., smart home devices, wearables).
+See the [ETSI EN 303 645 Overview](../../standards/en303645-overview.md) and [PECR Overview](../../standards/pecr-overview.md) for IoT-specific standards.

 <dfn>NIS 2 Directive</dfn>
 : An EU-wide law on cybersecurity that establishes security obligations for "essential" and "important" entities in critical sectors (e.g., energy, transport, health).
 It primarily governs *organisational* cyber-risk, whereas the CRA governs *product* security.